humannocode/nocodb/README.md

 #### Phase 1: Capturing the demand through easily fillable order forms.

 With NocoDB, a corresponding table structure can already be defined within a few minutes, which captures the relevant information for an order (request for aid supplies, for example, by a family in the crisis region).

 <img src="demo-screenrecordings/AidDelivery_1.gif" alt="..." />

 Based on this structure, a corresponding form can also be created within a few minutes, which can then be publicly shared via a URL.

 <img src="demo-screenrecordings/AidDelivery_2.gif" alt="..." />

-The first of the new functions we implemented as part of the funding that we would like to mention is the new column type 'Geodata', which stores geographic positions - in this case the location of the people who need the aid supplies - as latitude and longitude.
+The first of the new functions we implemented as part of the funding is the new column type 'Geodata', which stores geographic positions - in this case the location of the people who need the aid supplies - as latitude and longitude.

 This geoposition can also be easily determined automatically based on the GPS information of the mobile device when filling out the form.

 <img src="demo-screenrecordings/AidDelivery_3.gif" alt="..." />

 The form data of the orders made by the affected people are immediately stored in the table in NocoDB and can now be edited, sorted, filtered, and displayed in different view types as desired.

 To obtain a quick geographical overview, for example, of all previously made and all not yet delivered orders, users can now create a corresponding map view within seconds - this is the second new function (Map Viewtype).
 This view type also supports filtering of the data points to be displayed.
 When clicking on one of the markers (each marker represents a record in the table), the corresponding record is displayed in a popup and can be edited there (for example, corrections can be made to the order retrospectively and the order status can be changed).